tekvision/brails/README.md

 # Walk the Talk

-Siddhant Chote, CEO of Techvision, is just another programmer with an advantage - he's blind.
+Siddhant Chothe, CEO of Techvision, is just another programmer with an advantage - he's blind.
 This special ability has helped him nurture a team of great programmers, teach them everything that we have just read earlier.
 He spoke recently at RubyConf India, 2013 and got a lot of accolades for his presentation about what ARIA is and why it is important.

 The punch line: *"Github is not accessible but Google is.
 So, you've still gotta make your web apps accessible!"*